 Think about the last time you figured something out that you were wildly proud of.
 What did you long for most?
 My guess, is you wanted to tell someone.

 Ask for details.
 And, if you’re amazed, show that.
 Of course, you might just discover a best practice.

 4. What could we be doing to better serve our customers?

 In our Courageous Cultures research, 67% of employees said aren’t regularly asked for their ideas.
 And 40% said they lack the confidence to share their ideas.

 5. What’s getting in your way?

 Just because they’re low maintenance, doesn’t mean they don’t have a list.
-Every time I’ve asked this question I’ve been surprised about some of the easy asks.
+Every time I’ve asked this question I’ve been surprised about how some of the roadblocks they perceive are easy to remove.
 No, you can’t fix everything.
 But if you can fix a few small things getting in the way of your highest performers, can you imagine the ROI?

 6. What do you want to do next?